Ukrainian Armed Forces Violated Ceasefire In Donbas 7 Times Over Last 24 Hours - DPR - UrduPoint

 Ukrainian Armed Forces Violated Ceasefire In Donbas 7 Times Over Last 24 Hours - DPR

+On Saturday, the DPR also claimed seven ceasefire violations by the Ukrainian side.

-"The overall number of [ceasefire] violations [committed] by the Ukrainian armed forces over the last 24 hours is seven," a DPR spokesman said.
+"The overall number of [ceasefire] violations [committed] by the Ukrainian armed forces over the last 24 hours has been seven," a DPR spokesman said.

-According to him, the Ukrainian military fired at the self-proclaimed republic's territory using mortars, grenade launchers, infantry fighting vehicles' armaments, and small arms.
+The DPR specified that six settlements had been situated in the reported field of fire.

 Since April 2014, the Ukrainian government has been conducting a military operation against the self-declared republics of Donetsk and Luhansk.
 There have been many attempts to resolve the conflict or, at the very least, stop the shooting.